serialc/digilego_project_site_hugo/digilego/content/en/news/qrcodes/index.md

 To start, however, let's explore some common applications.

 The most common application of QR codes is the providing of a link to an online resource.
 So, for example, if you want to provide more information regarding an event on a poster, or perhaps about a course on a syllabus, you can add the QR code and people will be directed to the website of interest and the additional information, or even a registration form.
-Depending on how you integrate the URL used by your QR code, you can also use it carry out online operations, such measure the attention the poster is getting (or at least the QR code uses).
+Depending on how you integrate the URL used by your QR code, you can also use it to carry out online operations, such measure the attention the poster is getting (or at least the QR code uses).
 This intermittent aspect between the user activiting the QR code from their camera app to the content being revealed allows some powerful possibilities, but also exploitation.
 We will get to why this is the case soon.

 ![figure of camera, QR code, server processing, and result](imgs/qrcode_process.svg "The three typical stages of the QR code containing a URL: Decoding, processing of request, and displaying of content.")